CMA Awards 2021 Red Carpet Fashion: See Every Look as the Stars Arrive - E! Online

 Dust off that cowboy hat and pick up those cowboy boots.
 There's a party happening in Nashville.

-In case you didn't already guess, the 2021 CMA Awards are here and the biggest names in country music are coming together for a night of fashion, awards and more.
+In case you didn't already guess, the 2021 CMA Awards were held on Nov.
+10 and the biggest names in country music came together for a night of fashion, awards and more.

-Broadcast live from the Bridgestone Arena, the live telecast is expected to feature 20 unforgettable performances from artists like Jason Aldean and Carrie Underwood, Keith Urban, Thomas Rhett and Miranda Lambert.
+Broadcast live from the Bridgestone Arena, the telecast featured 20 unforgettable performances from artists like Jason Aldean and Carrie Underwood, Keith Urban, Thomas Rhett and Miranda Lambert.

-As for possible winners, Eric Church and Chris Stapleton lead the way with five nominations each including Entertainer of the Year.
+As for nominees, Eric Church and Chris Stapleton led the way with five nominations each including Entertainer of the Year.
 Not to be outdone, Gabby Barrett earned an impressive four nods such as New Artist of the Year.

-And it's impossible not to mention Luke Bryan, who will serve as the evening's host.
+And it's impossible not to mention Luke Bryan, who served as the evening's host.
 Anything can happen when the American Idol judge is with his closest buddies.
 "This is a pinch me moment!"
 Luke previously shared on Instagram.
 "Don't miss country music's biggest night."

-Before the show begins, it's time to talk about the red carpet fashion.
+Even if you missed the show, it's not too late to talk about the red carpet fashion.
 From the denim jeans and designer gowns to flannel button-downs and sparkling dresses, there's something for everyone's taste if you keep on scrolling.

 The 2021 CMA Awards air Wednesday night at 8 p.m. on ABC.